 We’ll talk about headings later, but there are specific guidelines we adhere to regarding capitalisation and headings used in text and navigation.

 Bullet points often cause confusion regarding capitalisation and punctuation.
-Displayed lists are usually introductions that:
+Displayed lists are usually introductions followed by a colon that:

 In the above example, note there is no capitalisation nor punctuation at the end of the list items.
 They are sentence fragments, not full sentences.
-If the list is a series of sentences (like the one we used at the start of this post), follow the conventions used for sentences.
+If the list is a series of sentences (like the one we used at the start of this post), you should follow the conventions used in sentences.

-A general audience should be able to decipher what you write after reading it only once.
+A general audience should be able to decipher what you write.
 We write in plain English.
 We aim to score 70 or above on the Flesh-Kincaid readability test.
 Seventy or above indicates a reader who has at least an 8th-grade education (age 13-14) should understand your text.
 With that as a guideline, your writing should be reasonably easy for most adults to read.
 Again, Hemingway is a useful tool you can use to improve your readability.

 We include transition words and phrases between paragraphs (a minimum of 30% of sentences).
 If, however, we note we are using first, second and third, we’ll replace these ordinal words with ordinal figures (1., 2., and 3.).